 Cherries are finicky trees.
 They don’t like it when it gets too hot, when there’s not enough rain, and when it doesn’t stay cold enough during the winter.
 For the last few winters, California’s cherries have had all three of these environmental stresses and responded by producing fewer cherries.

-“Last year we had almost no cherries—only three trees harvested on three acres,” Cindy Lashbrook of Riverdance Farms in Livingston, CA (Merced County) told The FruitGuys Magazine, “That was horrible.”
+“[In 2014], we had almost no cherries—only three trees harvested on three acres,” Cindy Lashbrook of Riverdance Farms in Livingston, CA (Merced County) told The FruitGuys Magazine, “That was horrible.”
 She attributes the small harvest to last year’s warm temperatures.
-The cherries didn’t get enough “chilling hours”—temperatures below 45 degrees—which allow the tree to rest in winter and prepare for normal flower and leaf budding in the spring.
-“This year we didn’t have any more chilling hours, but we had more fog and more overcast, so the quality of the hours was better,” said Lashbrook, who added that this year’s crop was better but “not going to be huge.”
+The cherries didn’t get enough “chilling hours”—temperatures below 45 degrees—which allow the tree to rest in winter and prepare for normal flower and leaf budding in the spring. “[In 2015], we didn’t have any more chilling hours, but we had more fog and more overcast, so the quality of the hours was better,” said Lashbrook, who added that this year’s crop was better but “not going to be huge.”